ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 Let's establish an example for the rest of this lesson: the Shark Family as ordered by age, youngest to oldest.
 To keep things simple, we'll express this list in English, not in any programming language.
-In English we tend to start numbering (or _indexing_) at `1`, not `0`, but the reverse is true in the programming world.
+In English, we tend to start numbering (or _indexing_) at `1`, not `0`, but the reverse is true in the programming world.